nulltea/kicksware-gateway/README.md

    Deployment to Kubernetes cluster is the default and desired way.

    For more flexible and easier deployment [Helm package manager][helm] is used.
-It provides a simple, yet elegant way to write pre-configured, reusable Kubernetes resources configuration using YAML and Go Templates (or Lua scripts).
+It provides a simple, yet elegant way to write pre-configured, reusable Kubernetes resource configuration using YAML and Go Templates (or Lua scripts).
 Helm packages are called `charts`.

-   Traefik ingress [deployment chart][helm chart] directory can be found in root of the project.
+   Traefik ingress [deployment chart][helm chart] directory can be found in the root of the project.

    Helm chart configuration already contains configuration of [Traefik IngressRoute][traefik ingressroute] [Custom Resource Definition (CRD)][k8s crd] for reverse proxy routing and load balancing.